 “Mooooooommmmm, I’m booorrred!”

 Believe it or not, I was happy to hear those words from my children.
-It wasn’t my responsibility to constantly entertain them, and when they got to the point that they were bored, that’s when their creativity took over, if I didn’t rush in to rescue them.
+It wasn’t my responsibility to constantly entertain them and when they got to the point that they were bored, that’s when their creativity took over… if I didn’t rush in to rescue them.

-When Hayden was about nine, we were remodeling a house and Hayden came to us with a light switch he had found and asked if he could have it.
+When our son was about nine, we were remodeling a house and Hayden came to us with a light switch he had found and asked if he could have it.
 My husband and I looked at each other and shrugged an “I guess so,” and he happily ran back to his room.
 He soon emerged to show us what he had done with it.
 He had found some wires, a battery, and a small fan (from a computer, I think).
 He connected them together, flipped the switch, and the fan came on.
-I was amazed because I would have never thought to do something like that.
+I was amazed because I would have never thought to do something like that!

 Years later at another house, we had inherited a workshop full of junk.
 One day he and a friend asked permission to use some of that stuff and they built a rudimentary car using old lumber, wheels, and other found materials.

 From my own childhood I remember using a card table and blankets to make forts or houses with my sister.
 We then used every book in the house to make paths.
 (I don’t remember ever putting those books back up, so sorry Mom!)
-I also liked playing in the dirt with Hotwheels cars, making roads, and using sticks for fences and buildings.
+I also liked playing in the dirt with Hotwheels cars, making roads and using sticks for fences and buildings.
 Huge cardboard boxes were always fun to make things out of, too, such as a playhouse for my sister and I, or a kitten.